 I was recently in Vegas for a conference.
 I arrived about an hour before my meeting and I needed to keep my myself busy in order to avoid the allure of the blackjack tables.
-I decided I would update the address on my Total Reward Points Card I am far from a high roller but I collect the points because – hey, why not.
+I decided I would update the address on my Total Reward Points Card I am far from a high roller but I collect the points because hey why not.
 While at the booth I noticed an advertisement for a credit card and my attention was instantly piqued.
 The card was a Total Rewards Credit Card and it includes a 10,000 point sign up bonus.
-The card does not have an annual fee and the 10,000 point signup bonus is equivalent to $100.
-For a no annual fee credit card $100 is not great when compared Chase Freedom Unlimited’s $150 sign up bonus and about half of what you can get by signing BankAmericard Travel Rewards Credit Card or the Capital One Venture Rewards credit card which both offer 20,000 point sign up bonus which translates to about $200.
+The card does not have a annual fee and the 10,000 point signup bonus is equivalent to $100.
+For a no annual fee credit card $100 is not great when compared the Chase Freedom Unlimited's $150 sign up bonus and about half of what you can get by signing BankAmericard Travel Rewards Credit Card or the Capital One Venture Rewards credit card which both offer 20,000 point sign up bonus which translates to about a $200.

 - Two (2) buffet passes at any Total Rewards destination

 - Two (2) tickets for the High Roller® in Las Vegas

 - One (1) night stay at a Total Rewards destination

 - Two (2) show tickets at any Total Rewards destination

 The bonus that really jumps out to me is the free hotel room which is valid at any Caesars property, though getting a couple free buffet passes is hard to pass on.
 Vegas hotel prices vary a lot based on occupancy Caesars is typically the most expensive place to book right now but when I checked right now and PH was actually higher.
 You can only use the free night stay Sunday-Thursday but if you are booking a room in the summer time this can still be a $110-$240 saving.
 For the other benefits there is quite a bit a fine print to review so you might want to go here if you think this card can get you free tickets to see Britney